the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 #### Accessing Shared Documents

 - What method of sharing is preferred? _for example google docs, RMarkdown, shared documents over email, GitHub, OneDrive_
-- Ensure invitations are set up for calendar meetings and access is in place
+- Ensure invitations are set up for calendar meetings and access is in place.

 #### Expectations in Meetings